 Most walkie talkies on the market today are poorly engineered and have extremely limited range.
 Buildings, topography, forests and other obstructions can also get in the way and wreak havoc with weak signals from these poorly designed units.
-The best walkie talkies by contrast have the engineering and power behind their signal to provide true long range capabilities, even under less than ideal circumstances.
+The best walkie-talkies, by contrast, have the engineering and power behind their signal to provide true long-range capabilities, even under less than ideal circumstances.
 It’s these units rescue crews and emergency responders rely on for clear, reliable communication.
 And it’s just those kinds of units we’ll be looking at here.

-It’s not easy to find a real long range walkie talkie out there, but driven by a desire to provide our readers with the best, most relevant information we’ve managed to dig up 8.
+It’s not easy to find a real long range walkie talkie out there but driven by a desire to provide our readers with the best, most relevant information we’ve managed to dig up 8.
 Keep in mind the opinions expressed here are those of our review panel.
 Your opinion may vary.

 The Motorola MH230R provides clear communication over hill and dale up to 23 miles.
 While that distance will vary as it does with all walkie talkies, the MH230R holds up its end of the bargain far better than most.
-You don’t need to be on the Bonneville Salt Flats on a clear day to achieve long range effective communications.
+You don’t need to be on the Bonneville Salt Flats on a clear day to achieve long-range effective communications.
 And it performs just as well in short range situations that overwhelm many a lesser walkie talkie like crowded malls and amusement parks.

-- As handsome as they are effective.
+As handsome as they are effective

-- Easy to understand controls and outstanding volume.
+Easy to understand controls

-- Performance can suffer in cold weather.
+Performance can suffer in cold weather

 While the Uniden Submersible is an outstanding walkie talkie that will provide you excellent range in less than perfect conditions, 50 miles is probably pushing it a bit.
 25 miles in open country though is not and that’s about 23 more miles than you’ll get out of poorly engineered units.
 The Uniden Submersible is a great looking unit that’s a treat to hold and all readouts are clear as day.